It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 For more information about the methods of payment or other trade finance options, please read the Trade Finance Guide.

-The Bank of Papua New Guinea (BPNG) regulates depository corporations, superannuation funds, life insurance companies, and money exchange and remittance services.
+The Central Bank, Bank of PNG (BPNG) regulates depository corporations, superannuation funds, life insurance companies, and money exchange and remittance services.
 The following financial institutions listed below are authorized or licensed under the Central Banking Act 2000, Banks & Financial Institutions Act 2000, Savings and Loan Societies (Amendment) Act 1995, Central Banking Act 2000, Superannuation (General Provisions) Act 2000 and Life Insurance Act 2000.
 These authorized financial institutions are licensed or authorized to accept deposits from the public.

 It is illegal for any company or person whose name is not listed below to conduct any form of business meant for these institutions without obtaining a license from the Central Bank.